civilblur/youlag/README.md

 - [ ] Local video queue, but without autoplay due to CORS limitation.
 - [x] Clickable links in video descriptions.
 - [x] Convert to an actual FreshRSS extension, with options for customizing the view and features.
 - [ ] Ability to specify which category to apply the video grid on, with the intention to only affect video feeds.

 ## Install

 1. Download the [latest release here](https://github.com/civilblur/youlag/releases).

-1. Unzip the file and you'll find a folder named `xExtension-Youlag` inside.
+1. Unzip the file and you'll find a folder named `xExtension-Youlag`.

-1. Move the `xExtension-Youlag` folder into your FreshRSS installation folder: `www/freshrss/extensions/`.
+1. Move the `xExtension-Youlag` folder into your FreshRSS installation: `www/freshrss/extensions/`.

-1. In FreshRSS, go to `Settings > Extensions` and enable the `Youlag` extension.
+1. In FreshRSS, go to `Settings → Extensions` and enable the `Youlag` extension.
-  - If you use [Invidious](https://invidious.io/), you can set your instance in the Youlag settings.
+    - For [Invidious](https://invidious.io/) users, you can add your instance in the Youlag settings.
 This will allow you to choose which video source to play from when watching videos.

 ## Contribution